tum-ens/urbs/doc/dsmdoc.rst

 constant.

 The following scenario illustrates the energy balance of the ``South`` of ``greenland``.
-It has a demand of 50-100 GW that is supplied by a 50000 MW photovoltaics plant and a 50 GW wind plant.
+It has a demand of 50-100 GW that is supplied by a 50 GW photovoltaics plant and a 50 GW wind plant.
 In addition a 50 GW transmission cable exports electricity, which connects the ``Mid`` of island with the grid of ``South``.
 Both capacities and prices are fix.
 Because of the meteorological